zerotohero-dev/octomate/README.md

 ## Usage Example

+// TODO: add a usage example.

-TODO: add a usage example.
+// TODO: add a link to https://github.com/jsbites/automate-all-the-thingz and to related episodes as a usage example.

+// TODO: add links for episodes that each of the other jsbites projecs are covered.

 ## About This Repository